opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c) OPNFV, Intel Corporation, AT&T and others.

-Execution of vswitchperf testcases by Yardstick
+Execution of ViNePerf testcases by Yardstick
 -----------------------------------------------

 General